kharysharpe/wpsaaskit/README.md

 ## TODO

 * Enforce PHP 7
-* Look at using AdminLite
+* Look at using AdminLTE
 * Write CRUD